 In the event of a sexual assault a victim wishes to make a report to law enforcement or to the District, the victim may wish to do so as soon as possible in order to aid in the preservation of physical evidence of the assault.
-If the offense occurred in the prior 96-hours, for the preservation of evidence that may assist in proving that the alleged criminal offense occurred, a victim of sexual assault may not wish to bathe, change/launder clothing, or clean the bed/linens where the assault occurred.
+To preserve evidence that may assist in proving that the alleged criminal offense occurred, a victim of sexual assault may not wish to bathe, change/launder clothing, or clean the bed/linens where the assault occurred.
 The victim may also aid in the collection of evidence by not disposing of any damaged or stained clothing or other items of evidentiary value.
 While a victim may ultimately choose not to make a report of sexual assault, nevertheless, the individual may wish to consider preserving evidence as described.
 In California, evidence may be collected even if a victim does not wish to make a report to law enforcement.

 Victims of sexual assault, domestic violence, stalking and dating violence are encouraged to also preserve documentary evidence by saving text messages, instant messages, social networking pages, or other forms of communication.
-Victims should also save pictures, logs or other copies of documents if they have any evidentiary value to law enforcement or the

-College District during any administrative proceeding.
+Victims should also save pictures, logs or other copies of documents if they have any evidentiary value to law enforcement or the College District during any administrative proceeding.